-As soon as I found out this poor lady was to be buried and not cremated, I lost all interest.
 I was genuinely sad that this mother-of-two had died a slow death aged 42, but relieved I would never have to meet her insane family again.

 Life continued for me as normal and I did not give her another thought for several days.
 Until five days after her mother had expired, the problem daughter was leaving my ward at midnight.

 I asked the staff nurse why she was here and she explained she had come to pray in the room in which her mother died.
 With a shrug of my shoulders I dismissed this as yet more odd behaviour from an odd person.